Entrance Requirements

 All students admitted for fall semester have until May 1 to submit an enrollment confirmation and $300 advance deposit.
 All students admitted for spring semester have until the date stated in the admission letter to submit an enrollment confirmation and $300 advance deposit.

-Enrolling students must request a final official transcript from their school as soon as possible, reflecting senior year credits, grades, final class rank, and date of graduation.
+Enrolling students must request a final official transcript from their school as soon as possible, reflecting senior year credits, grades, final class rank, and exact date of graduation.
 Final transcripts must come directly from the school.
 Students are expected to satisfactorily complete all coursework in which they are enrolled at the time of acceptance.

 Conservatory of Music